reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 ## Monday 23rd June: Plenary Sessions

-The plenary sessions will introduce ORSO and summarise our activities since the [last meeting](https://www.reflectometry.org/workshops/workshop_2024/).
+The plenary sessions introduced ORSO and summarised our activities since the [last meeting](https://www.reflectometry.org/workshops/workshop_2024/).
-There will also be some scientific talks on subjects of interest to the ORSO community.
+There were also be some scientific talks on subjects of interest to the ORSO community.
-Since the agenda is scheduled to try to cover all time zones, we acknowledge that it may be difficult to attend all these sessions.
-We will therefore record the plenary sessions and post the videos here after the meeting.
-Where feasible we will repeat the breakout discussion sessions in different time zones or attempt to schedule at a time accessible to all.
-Please bear with us for unsociable meeting times!

 ### Plenary Session 1
 **08:00-10:30 (UK), 09:00-11:30 (Europe), 04:00-06:30 (US East coast), 17:00-19:30 (Australia East coast):**